Digital Projection goes viral with Mapping Pasteur

 “First of all, we wanted to reach all audiences, especially families, so that every generation could approach Pasteur’s life,” says Dole deputy mayor and event manager Alexandre Douzenel, explaining the brief given to IPS.
 “Secondly, there was an educational objective – we wanted people to learn about Louis Pasteur and his discoveries with total historical accuracy.
 Finally, through this event we wanted to contribute to the influence of the city of Dole, Louis Pasteur’s birthplace, by offering a modern, immersive show, across the whole summer, where many people could come to discover him.
 We were able to meet these three objectives with a projection-mapped show.”

 To meet the brief, Pageaux partnered with Thorsten Hoffmann at ETHA International to source two TITAN projectors from Digital Projection, a company with which IPS has worked closely for a decade.
-The TITANs, chosen specifically for their exceptional color and performance, were installed in the same 6m-high tower and set up to project 47m onto the left side of the Hôtel-Dieu.
+The TITANs, chosen specifically for their exceptional colour and performance, were installed in the same 6m-high tower and set up to project 47m onto the left side of the Hôtel-Dieu.

 As the building features a prominent square bay area which juts out from the main facade, IPS positioned one TITAN slightly off-axis.
 This means that – in addition to covering nearly 50m of distance from light source to destination – the versatile projector is able to map the right angles created by the additional structure, ensuring brilliant coverage across the entire outer wall.